• Updated

 If you are using the out-of-the-box hierarchy, we recommend setting up status reports for Project and Epic plan types.

 Set up the status report Schedule, Snapshot, and Report Settings.
-See Install and Schedule Status Reports for instructions.
+See How to Configure Status Report Settings in OnePlan for instructions.

 If desired, customize the status report Form.
 See How do I manage the Status Reports display settings? for instructions.

-If you are using Microsoft Teams, create a site for the group.
-See How do I manage OnePlan in Microsoft Teams? for instructions.
+2. If you are using Microsoft Teams, create a site for the group.

 As part of your OnePlan trial, you may want to set up trial integrations as well to experience how OnePlan works with other systems.
 To set up the trial integrations: